Cognigy/Documentation/docs/insights/explorers/message.md

 === "Via Cognigy.AI"
     1. Open the Cognigy.AI interface.
-    2. In the left-side menu, select an AI Agent.
+    2. In the left-side menu, select a Project.
     3. Within the Agent interface, navigate to Insights using one of the following options:
         - In the left-side **Agent** menu, select **Insights**.
         - In the upper-right corner, click ![user menu](../../_assets/icons/user-menu.svg) **> Insights**.